Staurakios (eunuch): First minister under Irene's regency

 In the next year, Staurakios led an imperial expedition against the Slavic communities (Sclaviniae) of Greece.
 Setting out from Constantinople, the imperial army followed the Thracian coast into Macedonia, and then south into Thessaly, Central Greece and the Peloponnese.
 This expedition restored a measure of Byzantine imperial authority over these areas, and collected booty and tribute from the locals.
 Empress Irene rewarded her loyal minister by allowing him to celebrate a triumph in the Hippodrome of Constantinople in January 784.

 Buoyed by this success, which was followed by a restoration of imperial control in much of Thrace as far as Philippopolis, Irene moved towards the restoration of the veneration of icons, which had been prohibited by Emperor Constantine V. A new ecumenical council was convened.
 Initially, in 786, it was held in the Church of the Holy Apostles in Constantinople, but the soldiers of the tagmata, founded by Constantine V and loyal to his iconoclastic policies, gathered outside in protest and forced the assembly to be broken up.
-In order to neutralize their reaction, Irene sent the tagmata to the army base of Malagina in Bithynia, allegedly in preparation for a campaign against the Arabs.
+In order to neutralise their reaction, Irene sent the tagmata to the army base of Malagina in Bithynia, allegedly in preparation for a campaign against the Arabs.
 There, some 1,500 of the soldiers were dismissed while Staurakios brought loyal thematic troops from Thrace to guard the capital.
 Irene then reconvened the council at Nicaea, after dismissing the most recalcitrant iconoclast bishops.
 Predictably, iconoclasm was overturned as a heresy, and the veneration of images was restored.